Saturday, June 5, 2021

 passenger cars and trucks.
 Donald Curry Image.

-The PLI's Magnolia crossing the Little Androscoggin River.
+The PLI's Magnolia Crossing the Little Androscoggin River.

 O. R. Cummings Collection